BGA Studio Guidelines

 IV-2 Write in (simple) English

-Some other person may have to look on your code:
+Some other person may have to look at your code, such as:

-- We (BGA team) are here to help you if you need us
+- We (the BGA team), who are here to help you if you need us.

 IV-3 Page refresh